 Renal coloboma syndrome

-More than 40 mutations in the PAX2 gene have been found to cause renal coloboma syndrome.
-Most mutations are specific to each affected family; however, one mutation has been found in multiple affected individuals.
-This mutation inserts one DNA building block (nucleotide) into the PAX2 gene (written as 619insG).
-Most mutations occur in the region of the protein that attaches to DNA, impairing its function as a transcription factor.
+More than 40 variants (also known as mutations) in the PAX2 gene have been found to cause renal coloboma syndrome.
+Most variants are specific to each affected family; however, one variant has been found in multiple affected individuals.
+This variant inserts one DNA building block (nucleotide) into the PAX2 gene (written as 619insG).
+Most variants occur in the region of the protein that attaches to DNA, impairing its function as a transcription factor.
 A lack of functional PAX2 protein disrupts the formation of certain tissues (particularly the kidneys and eyes) during embryonic development, causing the signs and symptoms of renal coloboma syndrome.More About This Health Condition

 MedlinePlus Genetics provides information about ColobomaMore About This Health Condition